Nokia 770 Internet Tablet: Criticism

 The Nokia 770 has received criticism from some technology reviewers.
 The most common complaint was about the overall speed of the system, due to the relatively slow CPU and the size of the on-board memory (64 MiB).
 Short battery life (less than 4 hours in the case of continuous Wi-Fi usage) was also a concern.
 Some reviews suggested problems with the handwriting recognition, and some said tapping the on-screen keyboard was too slow.

 Another common complaint was that it lacked the functions of a mobile PDA, although there are now several PIM options created by the community.
 Also, for Internet access away from Wi-Fi hotspots, the Nokia 770 relies upon a Bluetooth 1.2 phone acting as a modem, and not all bluetooth phones will work with the tablet.
-Additionally, some complained that the device used Reduced-Size MMC (RS-MMC or Micro-MMC) cards that were originally difficult to find.
+Additionally, the device used Reduced-Size MMC (RS-MMC or Micro-MMC) cards that were originally difficult to find.
 However, the format has since been used in other products and has become widely available.
 The device originally could only use cards up to 1 GB, but 2 GB cards are supported with the current version of the operating system.